UM-Bridge/umbridge/README.md

 ## Servers

-Refer to the servers in this repository for working examples of the server integrations shown in the following.
+Refer to the models in this repository for working examples of the server integrations shown in the following.

 ### Verifying correctness